Usool-Data-Science/printf/README.md

 In this project, I (@Usool-Data-Science) and my partner (@etchiemcdonald) create a printf clone.
-The project is broken down into various parts including the followin g sections:
+The project is broken down into various parts including the following sections:

 Section 0: (A function that produces output according to a format)
 ==================================================================
 Prototype: int _printf(const char *format, ... );
 Returns: the number of characters printed (excluding the null byte used to end output to strings) write output to stdout, the standard output stream format is a character string.
 The format string is composed of zero or more directives.
 See man 3 printf for more detail.
 You need to handle the following conversion specifiers:
-C
+- C
 You don't have to handle the flag characters
 You don't have to handle field width
 You don't have to handle precision